developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/re2x/notification/index.md

 </td></tr><tr><th class="tableHeading">Supported Devices</th><td class="clsSyntaxCell clsOddRow">All supported devices.</td></tr><tr><th class="tableHeading">Minimum Requirements</th><td class="clsSyntaxCell clsOddRow">None.</td></tr><tr><th class="tableHeading">Persistence</th><td class="clsSyntaxCell clsEvenRow">Partially Persistent - Changes to this module will persist when navigating to a new page with the exception of the EnumNotificationsEvent which is page specific.</td></tr></table>

-##HTML/Javascript Examples
+##HTML/JavaScript Examples

-The following example stores the available notifications in a javascript array and displays them to the user in an HTML table.
-Note that a 2 dimensional array is returned in the EnumNotificationsEvent.
+The following example stores the available notifications in a JavaScript array and displays them to the user in an HTML table.
+Note that a two-dimensional array is returned in the EnumNotificationsEvent:

 		:::html
 		<HTML>